wisdomalllife/Birch/README.md

 4. BUSCO and QUAST were used to evaluate the quality of the assembly (**busco.sh**, **quast.sh**).
 To check the scaffolds coverage on the reference, scaffolds were mapped to the reference with Nucmer (**mumpilon.sh**, **mapping.sh**). **gaps.sh** evaluates length of the gaps.
 5. Gene prediction using AUGUSTUS with arabidopsis as a species (**predict.sh**) and comparison with Silver birch genes (**blast.sh**).
 6. TE annotation using RepeatModeler and RepeatMasker (**repmodel.sh**, **repmask.sh**).
+7. Circle plot directory contains files for generating a summary of the de novo assembly (chromosomes, TEs and genes distribution, synteny blocks, InDels and SNPs distribution in 100 kb sliding window).
+Circos software was used.

 ## structural variants
 *karelVSnonkarel* contains comparion between Karelian and non-Karelian birches. *karelVSref* - between Karelian and Silver birches.